alphagov/notifications-tech-docs/source/documentation/client_docs/_php.md

 Your unsubscribe URL and response must comply with the guidance specified in [Section 3.1 of IETF RFC 8058](https://www.rfcreader.com/#rfc8058_line139).

-You can leave out this argument if the email being sent is not a subscription email.

 ##### emailReplyToId (optional)

 This is an email address specified by you to receive replies from your users.
 You must add at least one reply-to email address before your service can go live.